The Last of Us (TV series): Development

 The Last of Us was created by Craig Mazin (left) and Neil Druckmann (right).
 Druckmann wrote and co-directed the video games.

 A film adaptation of Naughty Dog's video game The Last of Us (2013) was announced in 2014, to be written by its creative director and writer Neil Druckmann; it entered development hell by 2016 and the rights had relinquished by 2019, when Druckmann met Craig Mazin.
 They agreed an adaptation required a television series's length and pacing.
 HBO announced the series was in planning stages in March 2020, written by Mazin and Druckmann, also serving as executive producers with Carolyn Strauss and Evan Wells.
 It is PlayStation Productions's first show, announced as a joint production with Sony Pictures Television and Naughty Dog.
 HBO greenlit the series in November, adding executive producers Asad Qizilbash and Carter Swan and production company Word Games, followed by production company the Mighty Mint in January 2021 and executive producer Rose Lam in February.
 Produced by Greg Spence and Cecil O'Connor, the first season's ten-episode count was reduced to nine during production.

 On January 27, 2023, less than two weeks after the premiere, HBO renewed the series for a second season.
 While the first season covers the events of the first game and its downloadable expansion The Last of Us: Left Behind (2014), the second covers the first half of the sequel, The Last of Us Part II (2020); the second half is set to span up to two more seasons.
-The series's narrative is not set to overtake the games.
 Jacqueline Lesko was named an executive producer in March 2023, and O'Connor by February 2024.
-In January 2024, Kate Herron, Nina Lopez-Corrado, Mark Mylod, and Stephen Williams were announced as directors for the second season alongside Druckmann, Hoar, and Mazin.
-The season's seven-episode count was revealed in June.
+Kate Herron, Nina Lopez-Corrado, Mark Mylod, and Stephen Williams were announced as second-season directors alongside Druckmann, Hoar, and Mazin in January 2024.
+The season's seven episodes, revealed in June, were produced by Allen Marshall Palmer and Julie Herrin.